True Detective: Development

-Before developing True Detective, Nic Pizzolatto worked as a literature professor for the University of Chicago, the University of North Carolina at Chapel Hill, and DePauw University.
-He also delved into fiction writing, having developed a fascination for it as a graduate student at the University of Arkansas.
-His first published work was the short story collection Between Here and the Yellow Sea, released in 2006.
-The author published his debut novel, titled Galveston, four years later and around the same time began preparing to branch out into the television industry (earlier attempts were never realized due to lack of capital).
+Before developing True Detective, Nic Pizzolatto taught at the University of Chicago, the University of North Carolina at Chapel Hill, and DePauw University.
+His first significant published work was a short story collection released as Between Here and the Yellow Sea in 2006.
+After publishing the novel Galveston in 2010, Pizzolatto began concentrating on television writing.

-Intended to be Galveston follow-up, Pizzolatto felt True Detective was more suited to film.
-Pizzolatto shopped the novel to two TV executives, and, once he secured a deal in May 2010, drafted six screenplays, including the pilot episode ("The Long Bright Dark") script, which ran 90 pages.
-He devoted another script for the series shortly after his departure from The Killings writing staff in 2011, thanks to the support of Anonymous Content.
-The final copy, amounting to 500 pages, was written without the aid of writing staff.
-By this time, Pizzolatto secured a development deal with HBO, and by April 2012, the network commissioned True Detective on an order of eight episodes.
-Set up as an anthology series, each season will feature a different cast of characters and self-contained narratives in various time periods and locations.
+Pizzolatto originally conceived True Detective as the narrative successor to Galveston, but once the project matured, he believed the story's shift in perspective and time made it more suitable for television.
+The author pitched an adaptation of Galveston to entice studio executives, and drafted six screenplays from May to July 2010, including an early 90-page draft of the True Detective pilot script.
+A second script was written shortly after Pizzolatto's departure from The Killing, thanks to the support of Anonymous Content.
+By April 2012, HBO commissioned True Detective for an eight episode season.
+Pizzolatto worked alone creating the definitive project script, which exceeded 500 pages.
+As an anthology series, each True Detective season follows a self-contained story, distinguished by distinct sets of characters, settings, and events with shared continuity.

+When preparing season 4, subtitled Night Country, director and writer Issa López chose to create a "dark mirror" of the first season: "Where True Detective is male and it's sweaty, Night Country is cold and it's dark and it's female."

+In February 2024, following the fourth-season finale, HBO renewed the series for a fifth season with López returning as showrunner.
+The fifth season, set in the Jamaica Bay area of New York City, is scheduled to begin filming in 2025 with a scheduled release in 2027.

 Filming

-The initial location for principal photography of True Detective first season was Arkansas, but Pizzolatto later opted to film in Louisiana, which was cheaper due to its generous film-tax incentive program.
+Principal photography for True Detective season one took place in Louisiana, partly because the shoot qualified for the state's tax incentive program that subsidized the cost of production.
 Production lasted 100 consecutive days, and each episode was shot on 35mm film.
 The crew filmed exterior shots of various constructed sets, including a remote sugarcane field outside of Erath, in addition to real life locations such as Fort Macomb, a nineteenth-century fort located outside of New Orleans.

 California was selected as the setting for True Detective's sophomore season.
 Producers were urged to avoid filming in Los Angeles and, instead, focus on the more obscure regions of the state to "capture a certain psycho-sphere ambiance".
 Production began in November 2014.

 The third season was filmed at various locations throughout Northwest Arkansas, including Fayetteville, Bentonville, Lincoln, Rogers and Springdale.
 Filming began in February 2018 and was wrapped in August of the same year.